Medium

 Welcome to the North Dakota Geological Survey.

-After more than 120 years, the Survey still serves as the primary source of geological information in the state.
+After nearly 130 years, the North Dakota Geological Survey still serves as the primary source of geological information in the state.
 Its mission over the years has grown and is now three-fold:

 The North Dakota Geological Survey regulates coal exploration, subsurface mineral exploration and development (this includes all elements, minerals, and compounds other than oil and gas, sand and gravel, and coal), geothermal facilities (both commercial and residential), the Class III Underground Injection Control Program, and paleontological resources on state-owned lands.